Saketkr06/LinearRegression-assumptions/README.md

 # LinearRegression-assumptions

-Linear Relationship
+1.Linear Relationship
-No MultiCollinearity
+2.No MultiCollinearity
-Normality of residual or error
+3.Normality of residual or error 4.Homoscedasticity(const variance)
-Homoscedasticity(const variance)
-No AutoCorrelation of resuduals
+5.No AutoCorrelation of resuduals